 Local Resale Group on Facebook + Facebook Marketplace

 You might find some hidden gems on the marketplace on Facebook.
 However, this is all down to luck and availability at the end of the day.

 Home improvement stores are excellent if you’re looking for a highly specific gym mirror.
-However, you’ll need to have some experience and need a huge mirror to go that far, which isn’t necessary for a home gym mirror.
+However, you’ll need to have some experience and a huge mirror to go that far, which isn’t necessary for a home gym mirror.

 Craigslist & eBay

 You may find some used mirrors online too.
-But again, that would require some patience and mirror experience on your behalf.
+But again, that would require patience and mirror experience on your behalf.